The Thinking That Survives

 (a) Adaptive expertise, not routine expertise

-This maps almost too neatly onto what I see.
-The person who can recite the steps but freezes when the interface updates is a routine expert in a world that has stopped being routine.
-The person who treats a new tool as a puzzle to be reverse-engineered is an adaptive one.
-And here is the part that matters for anyone who wants to become the second kind.
-The conditions that grow adaptive expertise are known.
-Hatano and Inagaki named three; environments with variability and a degree of randomness rather than rote repetition; low-stakes settings where you are not being graded or rewarded on every move, so you can afford to experiment; and group cultures that value experimentation over raw efficiency.
+This fits almost too neatly with what I see.
+The individual who can recite the steps but freezes with each update in the interface is a routine expert in a world that no longer is routine.
+The individual who interprets a new tool as a puzzle to be reverse-engineered is an adaptive expert.
+And here is the message for anyone who wants to become the latter type of expert.
+The conditions that foster adaptive expertise are well known.

 (b) The creator, the inventor, the one who acts under uncertainty